akanksha-th/podcast_fact_extractor_rag/README.md

 # Podcast Fact Extractor RAG
-A lightweight Retrieval-Augmented-Generation (RAG) system design to extract factual insights from podcast transcripts.
+A lightweight Retrieval-Augmented-Generation (RAG) system design to extract factual insights and structures notes (not fully perfect) from podcast transcripts.

 ---
 <table>